 Education for Domestic Violence Counselors is your first step in gaining the skills necessary for the role of supporting victims after they have experienced trauma.
 Domestic violence counselors empower their clients to develop invaluable skills needed to confidently leave abusive relationships and live with personal independence and success.
-These important counselors are also tasked with helping their clients effectively stop the cycle of violence for their own welfare and the welfare of those around them.
+These important LPCs are also tasked with helping their clients effectively stop the cycle of violence for their own welfare and the welfare of those around them.
 Stopping the cycles of violence can improve relationships throughout one’s life.
-Domestic violence counselors help their clients develop better self esteem, restore healthy relationship patterns, and learn to consistently display confidence.
+Domestic violence counselors help their clients develop better self-esteem, restore healthy relationship patterns, and learn to consistently display confidence.

 Domestic violence counselors can work with clients in private practice or work with those at domestic violence crisis centers or social service groups.
-Within the justice system, there is an ongoing need for counselors to work with perpetrators.
+Within the justice system, there is an ongoing need for LPCs to work with perpetrators.

-Domestic Violence Counselor Education and Certification
+Domestic Violence LPC and Certification

 Getting the education and experience you need often involves first working with domestic violence survivors in some helping capacity.
-Some available positions are residential counselor and temporary manager.
-These are wonderful opportunities to get direct experience in helping people, assisting them with their needs, and providing a much-needed extra emotional support.
+Some available positions are a residential counselor and temporary manager.
+These are wonderful opportunities to get direct experience in helping people, assisting them with their needs, and providing much-needed extra emotional support.

 Working as a volunteer is a great way to start.
 Shelters are often in need of good volunteers.
 Organizations often demonstrate preference to individuals with relevant degrees, or past experience that proves relevant.
 Of course, it is always helpful if you have an academic background or work experience in one or more of the following: counseling, psychology, or social work.

 It is not uncommon for survivors of domestic violence to want to work in counseling.
-Having this insight into the experience can provide one a distinct level of empathy.
+Having this insight into the experience can provide one with a distinct level of empathy.
 Talk to admissions officers and find the appropriate route to take for your career.

 Applicants Who are Already Educated and Licensed in Mental Health